¡¡

 Yaka Pharmaceuticals, a large North American pharmaceutical manufacturing company, is facing four distribution options.
 The first option is the buy-and-hold contract, which was used by Yaka Pharmaceuticals and their distributors up until 2004.
 They moved away from this contract at that time as the government issued a new law ¨C the Sarbanes-Oxley Act, restricting the channel-stuffing accounting practice and distributor¡¯s investment buying.
 Since then the Fee-for-Service (FFS) contract, initiated by the Big-Three distributors¨C AmerisourceBergen, Cardinal Health, and McKesson ¨C has been the contract that is in place.
 Under the FFS contract, Yaka pharmaceuticals pays a fee to the distributors for their distribution services while everything else remains more or less the same as under the buy-and-hold contract.
 Executives at Yaka Pharmaceuticals are not happy with the additional fee for almost the same service they previously received free of charge.
 The third option is to work with 3rd party logistics service providers on distribution.
 Although it looks promising, Yaka may be traveling down uncharted waters as the 3rd party logistics providers are just emerging in the pharmaceutical industry and have yet to be widely accepted.
 Finally, a consulting company suggested the Fee-for-Distribution contract, which allows Yaka pharmaceuticals to work with existing distributors but under a different relationship which resembles that of a third party logistics contract.
 Gregg Cullen, the Vice President of sales and distribution at Yaka Pharmaceuticals, must select the distribution strategy that is the best for the company.

-Panda Express -- Material Management
+Panda Express -- Restaurant Chain Material Management

-Nine o¡¯clock at a Monday morning in March, Lily walked into the Panda Express restaurant located at Newport Center Mall in New Jersey and turned on her computer.
+Nine o’clock at a Monday morning in March, Lily walked into the Panda Express restaurant located at Newport Center Mall in New Jersey and turned on her computer.
 Every Tuesday, Panda Restaurant Group corporate office sends out a Panda Food Model Report to each store.
 The report quantified the weekly variance between the standard usage and actual usage at the food/commodity item level according to dish recipes.
 Lily was anxious to read this report to find out how efficiently her store had managed its food items last week, and identify potential areas for improvement.
 The weekly report showed each store¡¯s top five over and under used food items compared to its standard.
-She found that while the chicken breast bites were overused by more than 327%, chicken meat dark was underused by 59%. ¡°Where could we be wrong in our food handling process?¡± Lily asked herself while she went through the report.
+She found that while the chicken breast bites were overused by more than 327%, chicken meat dark was underused by 59%. ¡°Where could we be wrong in our food handling process± Lily asked herself while she went through the report.
 A mismatch between the computer records and the actual usage indicates unobserved waste and poor material management as the reorder quantities are based on computer records.

 Lily, the General Manager of this Panda Express store, had earlier managed a Panda Express store on the west coast for 18 months which had comparable annual sales.
 This was her second week here, and she was still getting to know her new associates and their working process.

-Distribution Network Design -- Coach Inc.
+C&H Logistics -- Distribution Network Design

-Despite earning a good reputation for the quality of its products, Coach is facing an issue of long shipping time and high shipping cost to retail stores in the US.
-Up to 2008, Coach served the entire US market by one distribution center (DC), located in Jacksonville, Florida.
+Despite earning a good reputation for the quality of its products, C&H Handbags Inc. is facing an issue of long shipping time and high shipping cost to retail stores in the US.
+Up to 2008, C&H served the entire US market by one distribution center (DC), located in Jacksonville, Florida.
 The management was convinced that something needed to be done to reduce the shipping time and cost, and to improve service to retail stores.
 For this purpose, the management has committed $10 million to expand the current distribution network by adding new DCs.
 The question is: How many new DCs are needed and where to locate them so as to best utilize the committed resources?

-Construction Resource Management -- ICC Inc.
+ICM Inc. -- Construction Resource Management